Sistering Indigenous and Western Science program

 If you accept a position with NRCan, you must:

-- be willing to accept the position by March 2022
+- be willing to accept the position within a set timeframe

-- be engaged on a full-time basis in the research and development activities of your project during the allotted project timeframe
+- be fully engaged in the research and development activities of your project to ensure completion within your term of employment

 - share the results of your project in the format of your choosing at the close of your project term, including: